 More on this at Vitamin D From Sun Exposure

-If you live north of 30 degrees north latitude (this includes most of the United States and all of Europe), you can only get adequate vitamin D from sunlight for six months out of the year — from April through September, at most.
+If you live north of 30 degrees north latitude (this includes most of the United States and all of Europe), you can only get adequate vitamin D from sunlight for about six months out of the year — from April through September, in most regions.

 Sunscreens — even the weakest ones (SPF 8) — block your body’s ability to generate vitamin D by 95%.

 People with dark skin pigmentation have built-in sun protection that’s similar to a sunscreen with a SPF of 15-30.
 They need much more sun exposure to get adequate amounts of vitamin D.

 Obese?
 Overweight individuals may be less able to manufacture Vitamin D, and, consequently, need more exposure to sunlight.

 More on this topic at Causes of Vitamin D Deficiency

 It is nearly impossible to get adequate amounts of vitamin D from your diet.
 You would have to drink ten glasses of vitamin D-fortified milk or orange juice each day just to get 1000IU of vitamin D from your diet.
 Very few other foods have any vitamin D at all.